 Big Data Challenges: The Four V’s

+The foundation of any AI initiative is data infrastructure.
 Handling big data is essential for effective AI deployment.
-These challenges are summarised in the Four V’s:
+These challenges in ai implementation are summarised in the Four V’s:

 Volume